aakanksha1dutta/ai-mini-projects/bayesian-network-inference/README.txt

-Group members: Aakanksha Dutta (adutta5@u) and Aabha Pandit (apandit@u) CSC242 - Project 4
+Group members: Aakanksha Dutta (adutta5@u) and Aabha Pandit (apandit@u)

-* How to run
-./mybninferencer 1000 /u/cs242/hw4/nets/aima-alarm.xml B J true M true Should specify a sample size for the approximate interference.

 * Result
 For the input (sample size of 100000), the output is formatted as below: